pierregermain/MyDrupal/d8/hello_world/Readme.md

 $config = $this-> getConfiguration();
 ```

-also keep in mind that we can use `blockValidate` and `blockSubmit`
+also keep in mind that we can use `blockValidate` and `blockSubmit`.

 ## Links